 Lastly, Kreuzberg is Berlin’s newer artistic hub - it’s grungy, it’s authentic, and it stays up late.
 Some people will find it hard to see the charm in Kreuzberg (it has a similar feel to NYC's East Village/LES when it started to gentrify back in the late 90s), but we think it’s an important place to explore to really understand Berlin’s culture.

 It’s hard to go wrong in Berlin.
 The hotels get an A+ for design and price and there are a ton of fantastic Airbnb options.
-For hotels, take a look at the options available on Design Hotels and Tablet Hotels (two of our favorites).
+For hotels, take a look at the options available on Tablet Hotels (our fave).
 For Airbnb, we suggest exploring options in Mitte and Prenzlauer Berg.

 Two hotels we’ve heard recommended over and over again, but haven’t stayed there ourselves: